Tired Theodore (1931 film)

 Tired Theodore (Swedish: Trötte Teodor) is a 1931 French-Swedish comedy film directed by Gustaf Edgren and starring Valdemar Dalquist, Karin Swanström and Brita Appelgren.
-It was shot at the Råsunda Studios in Stockholm.
-The film's sets were designed by the art director Arne Åkermark.
-It is based on the 1913 German play of the same title by Max Ferner and Max Neal which has been adapted for the screen a number of times.
-A separate French-language version Night Shift, directed by Henri Fescourt, was also produced in 1932.
+It is based on the 1913 German play Der müde Theodor by Max Ferner and Max Neal, which has been adapted for the screen several times.

+Production and release

+The film was shot at the Råsunda Studios in Stockholm, with cinematography by Åke Dahlqvist.
+Its sets were designed by the art director Arne Åkermark.
+It premiered on 31 August 1931 at the Palladium cinema in Stockholm.

+A separate French-language version, Night Shift (Service de nuit), directed by Henri Fescourt, was produced as part of the same project and released in 1932.
+Europafilm subsequently produced another Swedish adaptation of the play, Tired Theodore (1945), directed by Anders Henrikson.
+The play was also filmed in Germany in 1918, 1936 and 1957.